santiagopemo/AirBnB_clone_v3/README.md

 * `def new(self, obj)` - sets in __objects the obj with key <obj class name>.id
 * `def save(self)` - serializes __objects to the JSON file (path: __file_path)
 * ` def reload(self)` -  deserializes the JSON file to __objects
+* `def get(self, cls, id):` - Returns the object based on the class name and its ID, or None if not found
+* `def count(self, cls=None):` - Returns the number of objects in storage matching the given class name

+### api/v1/views/ - directory file contains a new view for objects
+* `api/v1/views/states.py` - create a new view for state
+* `api/v1/views/city.py` - create a new vie for cities
+* `api/v1/views/Amenity.py` - create a new view for amenity
+* `api/v1/views/User.py` - create a new view for User
+* `api/v1/views/Place.py` - create a new vie for Place
+* `api/v1/views/Reviews.py` - create a new view for Reviews

 #### `/tests` directory contains all unit test cases for this project:
 [/test_models/test_base_model.py](/tests/test_models/test_base_model.py) - Contains the TestBaseModel and TestBaseModelDocs classes